Fall start application deadline: February 1st

-Candidates for the RN and LPN programs must possess the following, at a minimum:
+Candidates for the AD and PN programs must possess the following, at a minimum:

 *Talk with us even if you don't meet the prerequisites - we'll help you locate a place where you can earn the necessary credits.

 Please be aware that our prerequisite requirements have changed.
 Click here for up-to-date requirements as they are not reflected in our catalog.